pytorch/pytorch/docs/source/rpc.rst

 ------------

 .. warning ::
-    RemoteModule is not currently supported when using CUDA tensors
+    When CUDA tensors are used, RemoteModule is only supported on `TensorPipe <https://pytorch.org/docs/stable/rpc.html#tensorpipe-backend>`__ backend

 ``RemoteModule`` is an easy way to create an nn.Module remotely on a different process.
 The actual module resides on a remote host, but the local host has a